Data Centers in the Rio Grande Valley: Growth at the Edge of a River

 Rio Grande River water crisis and the hidden cost of data centers.
 Image by Joshua Moroles

 Editor’s Note: This article was written by Joshua Moroles who lives in the Rio Grade Valley (RGV) in far south Texas.
 Among Joshua’s many interests, data center expansion in Texas is one of them.
 He uses social media to alert communities in the RGV to proposals for data centers, to educate people about the key issues that data centers bring, and to encourage community members to attend meetings and speak up about their concerns.
 This article describes the specific issues that the RGV faces when considering data centers.
 You can find Joshua on Facebook.
-Here’s one of his posts with a graphic.
+Above is a graphic from one of his posts.

 Did you know the Rio Grande Valley already has data centers?
 The difference is scale.